vime-js/vime/CONTRIBUTING.md

 player.
 Hide/show and position it accordingly, and if it's inside a video player then be aware of the `z-index` and `pointer-events` css properties of any elements that are positioned absolutely, such as a container that stretches out the entire video player.
-We don't want to block other components and consume click events, preventing other components from being interacted with.
-Open the [`variables.scss`](./packages/core/src/globals/variables.scss) file, and go to the `Z-Index` section to see existing z-index levels.
+We don't want to block other components and prevent them from being interacted with.
+Open the [default theme](./packages/core/src/globals/themes/default.css), and go to the `Z-Index` section to see existing z-index levels.

 If you're creating any new CSS variables then make sure to document them (see existing components on how to do so), and set the values inside the [default theme](./packages/core/src/globals/themes/default.css)